Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Simulation Results

 It is challenging, if not impossible, to implement CSMA-based wireless access.
 Due to the power asymmetry between devices and access points, a device may not be able to sense another device's transmission in the same cell.
 Suppose, nonetheless, devices can sense each other and CSMA is used.
 When the channel is idle, the devices start their timers.
 The device whose timer expires the first transmits.
 When the channel becomes busy, the devices stop their timers.
 Device $i$ has a chance to transmit if its timer is the minimum in some slot.
 The probability that a given device never gets a chance to transmit is

 In order to reliably transmit the device index $\log N$ bits, the number of symbols required in each frame is at least $\lceil \log N \rceil / \log(1+ \text{SNR})$.
 Therefore, the total number of symbols required is $N_s \lceil \log N \rceil / \log(1+\text{SNR})$, where $N_s$ depends on the target miss rate.
-Under SNR = -4 dB, it can be seen from Fig.~\ref{fig:discrete_md} and Fig.~\ref{fig:discrete_fa} that sparse OFDM can achieve missed detection and false alarm rate low than $10^{-4}$.
-The advantage of sparse OFDM over random access becomes more obvious as the number of active devices increases.
-Fig.~\ref{fig:sparse_vs_random} shows the performance comparison between sparse OFDM and random access schemes.
-When $K=50$, the code length of sparse OFDM is around 16000, while slotted ALOHA and CSMA requires more than 35000 symbols to achieve a missed detection rate of $10^{-4}$.
-Sparse OFDM can effectively reduce the code length by over 50\%.
+Under SNR = -10 dB, it can be seen from Fig.~\ref{fig:discrete_md} that sparse OFDMA can achieve missed detection rate low than $10^{-3}$ for $K=10, 50$ or 100.
+We can calculate the number of symbols required by slotted ALOHA and CSMA to achieve a comparable miss detection rate of $10^{-3}$ at SNR = -10 dB.
+When $K=50$, the code length of sparse OFDMA is around 10,500, while slotted ALOHA and CSMA requires more than 90,000 symbols to achieve a missed detection rate of $10^{-3}$.
+Sparse OFDMA can effectively reduce the code length by over 80\%.
 Moreover, the code length reduction is even greater for larger $K$ and a lower error probability requirement.
-When $K = 100$, SNR = -7 dB, and the target missed detection and false alarm rate is $10^{-4}$, the code length of sparse OFDM needed is around 30000, while slotted ALOHA and CSMA requires more than 130000 symbols.
-Sparse OFDM can effectively reduce the code length by over 70\%.
+When $K=100$, the code length of sparse OFDMA is around 21,000, while slotted ALOHA and CSMA requires more than 180,000 symbols to achieve a missed detection rate of $10^{-3}$.
+Sparse OFDMA can effectively reduce the code length by over 85\%.
+The significant reduction of the code length required by sparse OFDM is due to the code design, which utilizes the sparsity of the active users among the total number of users.